Depression in Retirement: Why It Happens and What To Do

 Seek Emotional Support from Professionals

 It’s important to acknowledge the emotional complexities of retirement.
 Therapy or counseling provides a structured environment to process feelings, while support groups can mitigate isolation by connecting you with others experiencing similar challenges.
+According to 2026 LifeStance data, 73% of patients* experienced improvement in symptoms of depression with treatment.

 Reduce Anxiety with Mindfulness Practices

-Regular mindfulness meditation, yoga, tai chi, or deep breathing exercises can enhance emotional regulation, reduce anxiety, and substantially support overall emotional health during retirement.
+Regular mindfulness meditation, yoga , tai chi, or deep breathing exercises can enhance emotional regulation, reduce anxiety, and substantially support overall emotional health during retirement.

 No matter how well we prepare, depression can still occur during retirement.
 Recognizing early signs of depression such as persistent sadness, loss of interest, fatigue, or changes in sleep and appetite is essential.
 Whether it’s yourself or a loved one experiencing these symptoms, seeking help is crucial.
 It can be helpful to start with an online depression quiz as a first step to assess your feelings and determine your next steps.